 Conure birds are a group of average-sized parrots with long tails.
 They’re mostly found in South and Central America.

 Most individuals love them as pets due to their easy adaption to new environments and relatively low maintenance.
-Besides, you can easily get your hands on them by adoption or purchasing one at a reasonable price.
+Besides, you can easily get your hands on them by adopting or purchasing one at a reasonable price.

 How to Improve the Life Expectancy of Conures

-Every owner who loves their beautifully-colored conure bird always seeks the best way to improve its life expectancy.
+Every owner who loves their beautifully colored conure bird always seeks the best way to improve its life expectancy.
 Religiously following these listed ways will exceed your conure lifespan expectation while in captivity.

 – Balanced Diet